Tobias-Kohn/TigerPython-Parser/README.md

 The entire project is written in [Scala 2.12](https://scala-lang.org/) / [Scala.js](http://www.scala-js.org/) and uses [sbt](https://www.scala-sbt.org/).

+When `sbt` is installed, go to the project's root directory and use `sbt makeRelease`.
+This will create both the JavaScript standalone-file and the module and place them inside the `/release` folder.

+### Old instructions

 When `sbt` is installed, go to the project's root directory and use `sbt fastOptJS` or `sbt fullOptJS` to compile the project (`scala.js` supports two compilation modes: fast compilation during development and optimised compilation for production code).
 The output (JavaScript-files) can then be found in `./tpParser/js/target/scala-2.12/`.